Wednesday, 7 December 2016

 Stock up your shop

 Once you have opened the shop, you must fill it with stock!
 Use all the free listings, or at least 30 to begin with.
-If you think you do not have enough range to post 30, think of something easy to make or post and make lots of colours (like these peter pan collars), or post the same item twice if you have two, using different photos and descriptions.
+If you think you do not have enough range to post 30, think of something easy to make or post and make lots of colours, or post the same item twice if you have two, using different photos and descriptions.
 Also, this will give you insight to what is more attractive, which description works better etc.

-Remember taht shops with just a few items will not get many visits.
+Remember that shops with just a few items will not get many visits.
 Or no visits at all.

 Make photography your priority